gitlabhq/omnibus-gitlab/doc/settings/nginx.md

     *Note: if you are using SELinux and your web server runs under a restricted SELinux profile you may have to [loosen the restrictions on your web server][selinuxmod].*

     *Note: make sure that the webserver user has the correct permissions on all directories used by external web-server, otherwise you will receive `failed (XX: Permission denied) while reading upstream` errors.

+1. **Add the non-bundled web-server to the list of trusted proxies**

+    Normally, omnibus-gitlab defaults the list of trusted proxies to the what was configured in the real_ip module for the bundled NGINX.

+    For non-bundled web-servers the list needs to be configured directly, and should include the IP address of your web-server if it not on the same machine as GitLab.
+    Otherwise users will be shown as being signed in from your web-server's IP address.

+    ```ruby
+    gitlab_rails['trusted_proxies'] = [ '192.168.1.0/24', '192.168.2.1', '2001:0db8::/32' ]
+    ```

 1. **(Optional) Set the right gitlab-workhorse settings if using Apache**